 This self-reporting framework encompasses long-term sustainability goals and defines sustainability in a pluralistic and inclusive way, encompassing human and ecological health, social justice, secure livelihoods, and a better world for all generations.
 STARS attempts to translate this broad and inclusive view of sustainability to measurable objectives at the campus level.
 Thus, it includes credits related to an institution’s environmental, social, and economic performance.

-UW-Platteville submitted our first STARS report in winter of 2016.
-While we have not been scored, you can find all of our reporting and data here.
+UW-Platteville has submitted STARS in 2016 and 2018, in 2018 we recieved a silver ranking.
+You can find all of our reporting and data here.

 Below you can see a list of STARS credits.
 For more information about STARS, including the complete technical manual, please visit https://stars.aashe.org/.